WVUMLL/Immerse/README.md

 #### PROMPT: Translate Foreign → English Text

+**⚠️ Major LLMs like Claude are starting to get more aggressive about refusing to translate copyrighted material.
+If you run into this issue, a quick workaround (of potentially lesser quality) is to put the origianl text into a PDF file, then translate the PDF using [Google Translate](https://translate.google.com/?sl=auto&tl=en&op=docs). ⚠️**

 ```
 You are an expert in natural language translation.
 Provide an English translation of the following [LANGUAGE] text and generate the same format file using the English content.
 Use translations most natural to the context of the text.
 ```